Current as of March 2017 | Download print version (in PDF)

 Other forms of NGOs, which remain outside the focus of this Note due to their limited interactions with foreign grantmakers, include religious organizations, political parties, political movements, trade unions, interest associations, and associations related to certain professions (chambers).

-Since 2004, an NGO’s income from donations and inheritance is generally exempt from income tax.
+Since 2004, an NGO’s income from donations and inheritance has generally been exempt from income tax.
 Other income from statutory activities, including membership fees, is also generally exempt.
 Grants covered by international agreements that are binding on the Slovak Republic are also exempt from income tax.

-Finally, although taxpayers generally cannot deduct their donations to NGOs, natural and legal persons may assign up to 2% of their income tax to certain NGOs engaging in publicly beneficial activities.
+Finally, although taxpayers generally cannot deduct their donations to NGOs, natural and legal persons may assign up to 2 percent of their income tax to certain NGOs engaging in publicly beneficial activities.

-- Act No. 13/2002 on Conditions of Transformation of Some Budgetary Organizations and Subsidiary Organizations to Certain Non-Profit Organizations Providing Generally Beneficial Services, as amended by Act No. 429/2003 ("Law on Transformation")
+- Act No. 13/2002 on Conditions of Transformation of Some Budgetary Organisations and Subsidiary Organisations to Certain Non-Profit Organisations Providing Generally Beneficial Services (“Law on Transformation”), as amended by Act No. 429/2003 (technical change concerning list of property under transformation)

 - Act No. 365/2004 on Equal Treatment in Certain Matters and on Protection against Discrimination, which also amends and supplements certain other Acts (“Anti-Discrimination Act”), most recently amended by Act No. 32/2013 (excluding from acts of discrimination any temporary provisions enabling support of persons belonging to socially or economically handicapped groups or making simpler their access to education, jobs, culture, and health or social care or pursuing these goals in general; positive discrimination is legalised); Act No. 307/2014 (regulating the protection of whistleblowers); and Act No. 378/2015, Part VIII (on special treatment of military persons)

 - Act No. 465/2008 on Amendments of Laws in Connection with Introduction of the Euro Currency in the Slovak Republic

 An association (in Slovak “združenie”) is a membership organization created by citizens to pursue common interests.
 Three citizens are required to found an association (Law on Associations Section 6(2)), and the association’s membership may include legal entities (Law on Associations Section 2(2)).
 No limitations are placed on the ability of foreign natural or legal persons to participate as members of associations.

-A foundation may also create and operate a trust as an associated fund of collected or contributed monetary resources to support a specific public benefit purpose.
-The trust is established by a written agreement between the foundation and a natural or juridical person or on the foundation’s own decision (Law on Foundations Section 13).
+A foundation may also create and operate a trust (in Slovak “nadačný fond”) as an associated fund of collected or contributed monetary resources to support a specific public benefit purpose.
+The trust is established by a written agreement between the foundation and a natural or juridical person or on the foundation’s own decision.
 The trust is formed as an entity without legal personality; it has its own name, which must include the name of the foundation.
 It may have a specific purpose, as well as a specific period for which it has been established.
-The agreement establishing the trust must define the conditions upon which trust resources shall be used, as well as how trust assets will be distributed if the collection of contributions achieves its goal, if the collection fails, or if the purpose for which the trust has been established ceases to exist.
+The agreement establishing the trust must define the conditions upon which trust resources will be used, as well as how trust assets will be distributed if the collection of contributions achieves its goal, if the collection fails, or if the purpose for which the trust has been established ceases to exist (Law on Foundations Section 13).

 Non-Investment Funds ("NI Funds")

-A non-investment (NI) fund (in Slovak “neinvestičný fond”) accumulates assets for publicly beneficial purposes, as defined in the law (Law on Non-Investment Funds Section 2(2)); see also Part III.B), or for humanitarian assistance benefiting individuals whose lives are at risk or who have suffered from a natural disaster (Law on Non-Investment Funds Section 2(1)).
-The NI fund’s governing documents must indicate the types of persons who are eligible to receive benefits from the fund or the geographic region in which benefits will be distributed (Law on Non-Investment Funds Section 6).
-Any legal or natural person may establish an NI fund (Law on Non-Investment Funds Section 3) with a minimum founder’s contribution of at least €66 (Law on Non-Investment Funds Section 7).
+A non-investment (NI) fund (in Slovak “neinvestičný fond”) accumulates assets for publicly beneficial purposes, as defined in the law (Law on NI Funds Section 2(2)); see also Part III.B), or for humanitarian assistance benefiting individuals whose lives are at risk or who have suffered from a natural disaster (Law on NI Funds Section 2(1)).
+The NI fund’s governing documents must indicate the types of persons who are eligible to receive benefits from the fund or the geographic region in which benefits will be distributed (Law on NI Funds Section 6).
+Any legal or natural person may establish an NI fund (Law on NI Funds Section 3) with a minimum founder’s contribution of at least €66 (Law on NI Funds Section 7).